jarrodparkes/jarrodparkes.github.io/_posts/2019-09-21-the-power-of-habit.md

 ## The Craving Brain

 - the craving/cue is what powers/triggers the habit loop, to get the reward
-- pepsident became an everyday tooth cleaning product because Hopkins found a simple cue (tooth film) and clearly presented the reward (a beautiful smile, no more tooth film)
+- Pepsodent became an everyday tooth cleaning product because Hopkins found a simple cue (tooth film) and clearly presented the reward (a beautiful smile, no more tooth film)
 - in marketing and advertisement, you are looking for universal/simple/obvious cues to reach the largest audiences  (“everyone has tooth film”)
-- “a cue becomes a craving”: for a habit to truly form, the cue, which originally preceded the reward and was associated with something like tooth film (pepsedent) or finishing cleaning (Febreeze), must become a neurological craving (a clean smile or a nice smell after cleaning) — you anticipate and crave the reward
+- “a cue becomes a craving”: for a habit to truly form, the cue, which originally preceded the reward and was associated with something like tooth film (Pepsodent) or finishing cleaning (Febreeze), must become a neurological craving (a clean smile or a nice smell after cleaning) — you anticipate and crave the reward
 - to make a habit loop stick, you must find the cue/routine/reward and the reward must be strong enough to create a craving
-- the reason pepsident worked where others failed is the citric acid which caused a clean sensation in the mouth that people craved; the same is true of suds in soap — it’s doesn’t make the soap work any better, but people crave the bubbles!
+- the reason Pepsodent worked where others failed is the citric acid which caused a clean sensation in the mouth that people craved; the same is true of suds in soap — it’s doesn’t make the soap work any better, but people crave the bubbles!

 ## The Golden Rule of Habit Change